Global observables in statistical mechanics: Abstract

 \section{Abstract}

-This note presents a canonical construction of global observables -sometimes referred to in the literature as macroscopic observables or observables at infinity- in statistical mechanics, providing a unified treatment of both commutative and non-commutative cases.
+We present a canonical construction of global observables -sometimes referred to in the literature as macroscopic observables or observables at infinity- in statistical mechanics, providing a unified treatment of both commutative and non-commutative cases.
 Unlike standard approaches, the framework is formulated directly in the $C^*$-algebraic setting, without relying on any specific representation.